tanakon8529/PlaylisterJS-Suite/README.md

 # PlaylisterJS-Suite

-PlaylisterJS-Suite is a full-stack web application for creating and managing music playlists.
-Inspired by the simplicity and functionality of popular music streaming services, PlaylisterJS-Suite provides an intuitive interface for users to search, organize, and enjoy their favorite tracks.
+PlaylisterJS-Suite is a showcase full-stack web application for creating and managing music playlists.
+Inspired by the simplicity and functionality of popular music streaming services, PlaylisterJS-Suite demonstrates an intuitive interface for users to search, organize, and enjoy their favorite tracks.

 ## Features